 In our experience, sticking to these guidelines helps ensure a smooth and speedy acquisition process.
 And that means less money spent on attorneys and advisors on both sides and faster liquidity for sellers.
 CleanCapital’s approach—battle-tested by the acquisition and onboarding of 230+ projects—has earned CleanCapital a reputation as a straightforward and equitable investor.

 Our team is seeking great partners to work with in the coming year.
 If you are an owner of renewable energy assets—or a developer with pipeline projects in need of additional capital—it’s time we connect.
-Please fill out the form below to be connected to a member of our business development team.
+Please visit our Sell Your Project page and fill out the form to be connected to a member of our business development team.